When nature regenerates

 Bastille magazine logo

-Preserving soil quality is a priority, and solutions inspired by nature have become essential.
-The example of plant species is very inspiring.
-The depletion of the world's resources of primary and strategic minerals has become a critical issue, both economically and environmentally.
-Recycling techniques are still underdeveloped, and the continuing high demand for metallic elements means that current resources of metals such as zinc, manganese, copper, nickel, palladium, rhodium, etc., which are vital to many industrial processes, particularly as catalysts, are likely to run out in the short term.
-These needs are driving mining operators to extend their operations and use new extraction techniques, at the cost of significant environmental impacts: degradation of natural environments, loss of biodiversity, pollution of terrestrial and aquatic ecosystems, etc. In addition to mining and metallurgical activities, industrial and agricultural activities are also responsible for significant soil pollution.
-This is a very worrying problem, as soil performs essential functions that largely determine food production and water quality.
-Metallic elements are among the most harmful polluting compounds, and they are not biodegradable.
-Not only are the environmental consequences disastrous, but the health risks are also worrying: damage to the nervous system, kidneys, lungs and bone tissue has been clearly established.
-Examples of lead levels and the first stage of lead poisoning have been found in children living near former mining sites.
+Preserving soil quality is a priority, and nature-inspired solutions have become essential.
+Plant species provide a particularly inspiring example.
+The depletion of global reserves of primary and strategic minerals has become a critical issue from both an economic and environmental perspective.
+Recycling techniques remain underdeveloped, and sustained high demand for metallic elements suggests that current reserves of metals such as zinc, manganese, copper, nickel, palladium, rhodium, etc.—which are vital to many industrial processes, particularly as catalysts—will be depleted in the short term.
+These needs are driving mining operators to expand their operations and use new extraction techniques, at the cost of significant environmental impacts: degradation of natural habitats, loss of biodiversity, pollution of terrestrial and aquatic ecosystems… Beyond mining and metallurgical activities, industrial and agricultural activities are also a major source of soil pollution.
+This is a matter of grave concern, as soil performs essential functions that largely determine food production and water quality.
+Metal elements are among the most harmful pollutants and are not biodegradable.
+Not only are the environmental consequences disastrous, but the health risks are also concerning: damage to the nervous, renal, and pulmonary systems, as well as to bone tissue, has been clearly established.
+Cases of elevated blood lead levels and early-stage lead poisoning have been identified in children living near former mining sites.

 Bastille Magazine